thom4parisot/behind-the-code-readme-article/README.md

 ## Credits
 Thank you Anne-Laure Civeyrac for helping me through the whole writing process, reviewing and being so patient with aversion of deadlines.

-Thank you Noémie, Sofia and Guillaume for reviewing the article and for your suggestions.
+Thank you [Noémie](https://noemiegirard.co/), [Guillaume](https://github.com/Mogztter) and [Sofia](https://fr.linkedin.com/in/sofia-boulaarab-97468478) for reviewing the article and for your suggestions.

 Thank you Samantha Thackray for proofreading the article, fixing typos and improving the phrasing of the content.